avantrec/avantrec.github.io/gdpr_privacy.md

 ## Website analytics

 This website uses Google Analytics for basic traffic analysis, which utilises browser cookies.
 It is configured to anonymise storage of the IP addresses of visitors to the site, so that no personally identifiable information is stored by Google or by anyone else.

+## SonoPlus logs

+**For SonoPlus users only**: SonoPlus devices send a small amount of logging information to an Avantrec service running on the Google Cloud Platform.
+Each log entry contains a unique numeric ID that identifies the originating SonoPlus unit, but contains no personally identifiable information.
+The information in the logs is available only to Avantrec Ltd, and is used only for diagnostic purposes.